Compare Electricity Prices: The savvy guide to save £££

 With climate change increasingly playing a part in our choices as consumers, green energy tariffs offer the eco-conscious customer peace of mind that they’re doing their bit for the environment by using energy from renewable sources, such as wind, solar power and hydropower.

-Green tariffs have previously been more expensive than those that rely on dirty fossil fuels, though this is rapidly changing, with many providers offering renewable electricity plans at the same price - or even cheaper in some cases.
+Energy suppliers that offer green tariffs have previously been more expensive than those that rely on dirty fossil fuels, though this is rapidly changing, with many providers offering renewable electricity plans at the same price - or even cheaper in some cases.

 Economy 7 and Economy 10: off-peak electricity